-6/B in Mathematics, English Language or Literature, and Biology.
+Minimum of 6 in Biology, Mathematics & English Language or Literature, with 7 in either Biology or Mathematics.

-Psychology is a multifaceted scientific subject.
-Not only does it lead to a variety of Psychology-specific degree options (e.g., Forensic Psychology, Clinical Psychology) it also serves as a valuable basis for other academic study options (e.g., Neuroscience, Law, Nursing).
+Psychology is a multifaceted subject.
+Not only does it lead to a variety of Psychology-specific degree options (e.g., Forensic Psychology, Clinical Psychology) it also serves as a valuable basis for other academic study options (e.g., Neuroscience, Law, Business Studies & Management).
 To achieve Chartered status as a Psychologist, a highly standardised and regulated route of study and practice is required (http://beta.bps.org.uk/), but studying Psychology at A Level can open doors to many different careers in the health sector, education and research.
 A Level Psychology is not necessarily required to study Psychology at degree level but it is certainly advisable.
-Studying Psychology strongly develops Theory-to-Practice thinking, and the ability to diagnose real-world issues and design evidence-based interventions.
+Studying Psychology strongly develops theory-to-practice thinking, and the ability to diagnose real-world issues and design evidence-based interventions.
 Pupils studying A Level Psychology will be equipped with a stronger awareness of how to describe, predict and evaluate human behaviour, and apply such psychological knowledge in ways that enhance human life.

-The two-year A Level course is made up of the following topics, divided by three written examinations of equal weight:
+The two-year A Level course is made up of the following topics, assessed by three written examinations: